Skip to main content

 order by age(backend_xmin) desc;

-2. Check for unused replication slots holding back vacuum
+2. Check replication slots holding the horizon back:

 High wraparound age